 • Save removed casing as a template for quick miter angles on new trim.

-When Sunrise Builders partnered with CountBricks on a 24-unit townhome development, each unit required installing a new door jamb at three entries—front, garage, and patio French doors.
+When Sunrise Builders partnered on a 24-unit townhome development, each unit required installing a new door jamb at three entries—front, garage, and patio French doors.
 Traditionally, the site superintendent spent two days walking units, tallying jamb counts, and phoning suppliers.
-With CountBricks voice estimation, the same scope was captured in 15 minutes.
+With voice estimation, the same scope was captured in 15 minutes.

 • Material accuracy: Only two extra jamb kits were ordered, trimming carrying costs and on-site clutter.